turris-cz/user-docs/docs/basics/apps/netmetr.md

 ---
 # NetMetr

+!!! warning
+    NetMetr has been discontinued and is no longer available.
+Please use [LibreSpeed](librespeed/index.md) instead.
+The following text is only for your information.

 ## What is NetMetr?

 NetMetr is a tool for measuring the actual quality of Internet access services,